 - Wrapping Up

-There is a lot to see in Pai and we have compiled a list of 8 of the top things to do in Pai Thailand.
+Here is our list of things to do in Pai Thailand.

 Explore Pai Canyon

-Remember you will need a moped/scooter to get to the Canyon as its 13 km from the town.
+Remember you will need a moped to get to the canyon as its 13 km from the town.

 Visit Lod Cave

-This cave is only 400m long and during wet season (until December) you can only visit the first cave (Lod Cave) but in December onwards the water should have gone down enough to visit Doll cave and Fish cave.
+This cave is only 400 meters long and during the wet season (until December) you can only visit the first cave (Lod Cave) but in December onwards the water should have gone down enough to visit Doll cave and Fish cave.

 Admire Pai’s Waterfalls

-You can jump off the rocks but don’t dive obviously be sure to check the water depth before taking the leap otherwise you will break your neck.
+You can jump off the rocks obviously be sure to check the water depth before taking the jump otherwise you might break a few bones.
+Amazing setting overall.
+There is a bamboo bridge about 3 km further up.

 Pombok Waterfall is a little more secluded, the pool tends to be in the shade most of the time due to the high cliffs around it.